influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 configuration in greater detail.

 Kapacitor service properties are configured using key value pairs organized into groups.
-Any property key can be located by following a tree-like path.
+Any property key can be located by following its path in the configuration file.
 For example: `[http].https-enabled` or `[slack].channel`.
 The main means for declaring values for configuration keys is through the configuration file.
-On a POSIX system this file is located by default at the following location:
-`/etc/kapacitor/kapacitor.conf`.
-On Windows systems the location of this file can be defined at startup with the `-config` argument.
+On a POSIX system this file is located by default at the following location: `/etc/kapacitor/kapacitor.conf`.
+On Windows systems a sample configuration file can be found in the same directory as the `kapacitord.exe`.
+The location of this file can be defined at startup with the `-config` argument.
 The path to the configuration file can also be declared using the environment variable `KAPACITOR_CONFIG_PATH`.
 The values declared in this file can be overridden by environment variables beginning with the token `KAPACITOR_`.
 Some values can also be dynamically altered using the HTTP API, when the key `[config-override].enabled` is set to `true`.

 Taken together, there are four basic means of configuring different aspects of the Kapacitor service.
 They are listed here in the descending order by which